 - University of Connecticut School of Medicine

-An overview of the presentation, diagnosis, and treatment of intestinal malrotation will be presented here.
-Congenital diaphragmatic hernia and abdominal wall defects are discussed separately.
-(See "Omphalocele".)
+An overview of the presentation, diagnosis, and treatment of intestinal malrotation in children will be presented here.

-Rotational anomalies, which may or may not be symptomatic, are estimated to occur in between 1 in 200 and 1 in 500 live births [1,2].
-Symptomatic malrotation is estimated to occur in 1 in 6000 live births .
-Traditionally, intestinal malrotation has been considered primarily a disease of infancy with infrequent occurrence beyond the first year of life.
+Traditionally, intestinal malrotation has been considered primarily a disease of infancy with infrequent occurrence beyond the first year of life [2,3].
 However, analysis of 2744 cases of intestinal rotation in children up to 17 years of age obtained from a national hospital discharge database found the following :

 ●Presentation by one month of age: 30 percent

-- Warner B. Malrotation.
-In: Surgery of Infants and Children: Scientific Principles and Practice, Oldham KT, Colombani PM, Foglia RP (Eds), Lippincott Williams & Wilkins, Philadelphia 1997. p.1229.
+- Stockmann PT.
+Malrotation.
+In: Principles and Practice of Pediatric Surgery, 2nd ed, Oldham KT, Colombani PM, Foglia RP, Skinner MA (Eds), Lippincott Williams & Wilkings, Philadelphia 2005.
+Vol 2, p.1283.